securesecrets/shade/Shade_Protocol_Resposible_Disclosure.md

 - Security Patch Policy and Procedure
 - Rewards Payment Process

-For general information about reporting vulnerabilities, visit [security policy overview](./SECURITY.md)
+For general information about reporting vulnerabilities, visit [security policy overview](./SECURITY.md).
+The Shade Protocol Responsible Disclosure Framework is subject to change at the discretion of the Shade Protocol core team.

 ## Bug Bounty Program Classes